la2050/archive/_projects/2015/creating-culturally-vibrant-commercial-corridors-in-las-diverse-neighborhoods.md

 'In one sentence, please describe what your organization does': >- LISC equips struggling communities with the capital, strategy and know-how to become places where people and businesses can thrive.
-'In one to three sentences, please describe your proposal.': >- The cultural assets of Los Angeles’ neighborhoods represent an untapped economic development resource.
-LISC LA intends to (1) convene local arts, business and community economic development stakeholders to glean best-practice strategies for cultural economic development, (2) support the implementation of efforts to anchor 4 neighborhoods/commercial corridors as cultural magnets and (3) strengthen, while growing diverse businesses that are part of the local creative economy.
 Where will you be working?:
   - Central LA
   - East LA